 - BritishAmerican Business (BAB): the largest chapter of the BABC with 700 member companies and offices in both New York and London.
 BAB is the leading transatlantic business organization dedicated to helping companies connect and build their business on both sides of the Atlantic.

-- The latest edition of BritishAmerican Business: American British Trade & Investment: The Guide to Investing in the USA.
-This annual report is designed to provide information for those UK companies who are looking to set up or expand their operations with the USA.
+- Finding Your Way: The Guide to Investing in the USA.
+This guide is designed to provide information for those UK companies who are looking to set up or expand their operations with the USA.

-- Department for Environment, Food and Rural Affairs (DEFRA): the UK government department responsible for policy and regulations on the environment, food and rural affairs
+- Department for Environment, Food and Rural Affairs (was: DEFRA): the UK government department responsible for policy and regulations on the environment, food and rural affairs

-- Food and Drink Federation: a members organisation which represents the UK food and drink industry.
+- Food and Drink Federation: a members organization which represents the UK food and drink industry.

 - Food Standards Agency: an independent UK Government department set up by an Act of Parliament in 2000 to protect the public’s health and consumer interests in relation to food.

 - Grain and Feed Trade Association: an international Trade Association which aims to promote international trade in grain, animal feed materials, pulses and rice.

 - London and Partners: official promotional agency for London, attracting and delivering value to businesses, students and visitors.

 - National Farmers Union: supports British farming and provides professional representation and services to its members.

 - Provision Trade Federation: a trade association for companies involved in trading in provisions.